frictionlessdata/tableschema-java/README.md

 ### Build a Schema

-You can also build a schema from scratch or modify an existing one:
+You can also build a `Schema` instance from scratch or modify an existing one:

 ```java
 Schema schema = new Schema();